The making of clay bricks by hand or in small batches.

 By 1914 there were probably no more than fifty travelling brick makers in the British Isles (including the whole of Ireland).
 Prior to World War Two, this had dwindled to half a dozen and today there is only one, Tony Mugridge.
 The other itinerant brickmaker, Noel Pycroft of North Hayling Island, Hampshire, retired circa 1990.
 Today, all other brick manufacture is carried out in established permanent brickworks.

-Although the sizes of bricks altered across areas and through the centuries, by the early-nineteenth century bricks were manufactured to a statute which required that they should be twice as long as they were broad, normally being 8 by 4.5 inches or 9 x 4.5 inches.
+Although the sizes of bricks altered across areas and through the centuries, by the early-nineteenth century bricks were manufactured to a statute which required that they should be twice as long as they were broad, normally being 8 by 4.5 inches or 9 by 4.5 inches.

 Brick clay, having been dug from the selected ground and tested for suitability, is picked clear of unwanted matter and then mixed to the right consistency for brick making.
 Historically, the clay would be tempered by the weather and water under foot in open pits for two to three days.
 The clay is then thrown into wooden moulds to form the shape of the brick.
 When moulding a brick, it is vital that no air is trapped inside the clay.
 Excess clay is removed by running over the mould with a wire.